 It's important to remember that malaria can be cured.

-The choice of drugs depends on whether the malaria in the region acquired has developed resistance to treatment.
+The choice of drugs depends on whether the malaria in the region of acquisition has developed resistance to treatment.

 Several anti-malarial drugs and combinations are available.